All Episodes

 All right, got to take a break here.

-132 Eastern Time, 133, still in the air, not down yet on his way into Sacramento.
+All right, program note, we've moved Governor Schwarzenegger to the bottom of the hour, 1:32 Eastern Time, 133, still in the air, not down yet on his way into Sacramento.

-He's got a ETA of uh 123-1023 on the left coast.
+He's got an ETA of 123, 1023 on the left coast.

-So, bottom of the hour now for Governor Schwarzenegger.
+So bottom of the hour now for Governor Schwarzenegger.